 I know, I know!
 People hate that question.
-I used to work as a career coach, and I made clients answer that question every week.
-No one ever enjoyed it.
+I used to work as a career advisor, and I made clients answer that question every week.
+Nobody ever enjoyed it.

 Here are a series of questions you can ask yourself to determine where you want to be in five years, so you can make better choices now.

 This huge mistake people make when setting goals actually sets you up for failure.
 It's a common misstep than I get caught up in from time to time even though I know better.